dylanmei/statefun-ops/README.md

 - Run `docker-compose up --detach` to start the infrastructure
 - Run `gradle run` to start the _embedded_ Stateful Functions application

-To follow the events, run in a new terminal: `python3 consumer.py events`
+To follow the events egress, open a new terminal in the same directory and run: `python3 ./consumer.py events`

-To follow the snapshots, run in a new terminal: `python3 consumer.py snapshots`
+To follow the snapshots egress, open a new terminal in the same directory and run: `python3 ./consumer.py snapshots`

 Open a new terminal in the same directory, then: